can concrete eat plastic

 PVC plastic has plenty of uses in home and office plumbing situations, among others.
 Barrier pipes are very good at resisting or preventing corrosion by restricting air inflow into the water they carry.

-Polyethylene or polythene that has very important applications in the construction industry avoid future shrinkages and cracks in the foundations of building projects, wherever they are installed, correctly.
+Polyethylene or polythene has very important applications in the construction industry.
+It avoids future shrinkages and cracks in the foundations of building projects, wherever they are installed correctly.

-Concrete does have strong alkaline chemicals that eat away or corrode plastics but, as we have seen, not all plastic materials are subject to this corrosive property.
-Interesting conclusion!
+Concrete does have strong alkaline chemicals that eat away or corrode plastics, but, as we have seen, not all plastic materials are subject to this corrosive property.

 Amazon Affiliates Disclaimer.